EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ## 3. Connect to your cloud

-Sign into your cloud account.
+Sign into your Coiled account:

 ![Alt text](../images/coiled_7.PNG) -TO ADD AND RENUMBER